tanxuanzhao/Facial-Recognition-A-Deep-Learning-Approach/README.md

 Final Year (Capstone) Project, University Of Wollongong, October 2023 – March 2024

+The original Model uses MTCNN which has been modified to make it easier for me to test the modification of activation functionss of the CNN layers.

 This repository only contains the code and model that I modified from an existing model to test how the modification of activation fuctions such as LeakReLU, SoftMax, Sigmoid and how it would affect the Accuracy, Precision, Recall and Response time of the code.